 Reinstalling the software will fix missing DLL error and the missing files.
 If your software offers the "repair" option, you need to choose that first and check if it helps.

 A lot of times many software are developed to run on the older version of the Windows, so it may require a specific version of the Windows to run the DLL files.
 If the above remedies have gone futile for you, try to copy the DLL file from the systems in which that software is running perfectly.
-Replace the copied DLL file in your computer by pasting it in the proper Directory and check that whether this method works for you to fix missing DLL error.
+Replace the copied DLL file in your computer by pasting it in the proper Directory and check whether this method works for you to fix missing DLL file error.

 If the above solutions didn't work for you, the last option is to download a DLL file manually.
 It will be better for you if you check the software's official website for missing DLL files.
 A lot of times there are chances to get your missing DLL files on the original website.

-If you’re still unable to find the original DLL file and you cannot fix missing DLL error, there are a couple of websites listed below from where you can download your missing DLL file.
+If you're still unable to find the original DLL file and you cannot fix missing DLL file error, there are a couple of websites listed below from where you can download your missing DLL file.